 Once you’ve completed all those steps, you should receive a final decision.
 The time it takes from the beginning to the end of this process can vary tremendously.
 The USCIS will review your entire case, including your application, background, and interview (if you had one).

 Once a final decision is made, you will receive a notice in the mail.
-If your application is approved, you will receive the subsequent steps on completing the process and obtaining your Green Card.
-If your application is denied, you may still be able to appeal the USCIS decision — but you will not receive a Green Card at the time of denial.
+If your application is approved, you will receive the subsequent steps on completing the process and obtaining your green card.
+If your application gets denied, you may still be able to appeal the USCIS decision.
+However, you will not receive a green card at the time of denial.

-Even for the most well-qualified Green Card applicants, the process of being approved can be long and complex, and even one mistake can result in you having to start over from square one.
+Even for the most well-qualified green card applicants, the process of being approved can be long and complex.
+One small mistake can result in you having to start over from square one.
 This is why many immigrants choose to work with immigration attorneys.
 However, immigration lawyer fees can be steep.
 Not everyone can afford it.

 FileRight can help you avoid mistakes and save money by using our immigration help software.
-This can minimize your risk and help get your Green Card faster.
+This service can minimize your risk and help you get your green card faster.

 What Is the Easiest Way to Get a Green Card?

 The easiest way to get a green card is through the U.S. Department of State’s Green Card Lottery.
 However, this is not the most likely way you’ll get a green card.
 Each year, the Diversity Visa Program issues 55,000 green cards.
 Applying is easy, but it’s best to have a backup plan in case you aren’t one of the lucky winners.